Philip Zimbardo ranks among our Top Influential Psychologists Today.

 According to Wikipedia,

-Brooklyn College is a public college in Brooklyn, New York.
+Brooklyn College is a public university in Brooklyn, New York.
 It is part of the City University of New York system and enrolls about 15,000 undergraduate and 2,800 graduate students on a 35-acre campus.

 |Annual Applications||Acceptance||Graduation Rate||Median SAT Score|